Step 1. Check requirements

 Automatically when creating a monitoring plan

 Manually.
-To configure your file servers for monitoring manually, perform the following procedures:
+To configure your Windows File Servers for monitoring manually, perform the following procedures:

-NOTE: With auto-audit enabled, initial SACL configuration for DFS replication links may take longer than manual configuration — however, this will help to minimize the impact on the DFS backlog and the replication process in general.
+NOTE: With automatically applied settings, initial SACL configuration for DFS replication links may take longer than with manual configuration — however, automatic configuration will help to minimize the impact on the DFS backlog and replication process in general.

-- Configure required protocols and ports, as described in Protocols and Ports Required for Monitoring File Servers.
+Set up protocols and ports as described in the Protocols and Ports Required for Monitoring File Servers section.

 File Servers and Antivirus